The Salient Tactical Growth strategy is sub-advised by Broadmark Asset Management.

 Broadmark’s models provide key determinates in assessing optimal stock market exposure including:

-Performance shown prior to June 2015 was achieved by the portfolio management team at Forward Management, LLC (“Forward”).
+Performance shown prior to June 2015 was achieved when the Broadmark portfolio management team was associated with Forward Management, LLC (“Forward”).
 Forward was acquired by Salient in June 2015.
 Salient is the trade name for Salient Partners, LP, which together with its subsidiaries provides asset management and advisory services.
 Salient claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
-Salient has been independently verified for the periods beginning January 1, 2011, to March 31, 2016.
+Salient has been independently verified for the periods beginning January 1, 2011, to December 31, 2016.
 The verification report is available upon request.
 Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis, and (2) the firm’s policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
 Verification does not ensure the accuracy of any specific composite presentation.
-Salient includes all assets of Salient Advisors, LP, Endowment Advisors, LP, and the non-trust and advisory assets of Salient Capital Advisors, LLC, which are all being managed by Salient’s Asset Management Group.
+Salient includes all assets of Salient Advisors, LP, Endowment Advisors, LP, and Salient Capital Advisors, LLC, which are all being managed by Salient’s Asset Management Group.
 The firm maintains a list of composite descriptions, which is available upon request.

 Results are based on fully discretionary accounts under management in this style.
 Taxable and non-taxable accounts are included.
 The investment management fee schedule for the composite is 1% on the first $250,000, 0.75% on the next $250,000, 0.65% on the next $500,000 and 0.50% in excess over $1,000,000.
 Actual investment advisory fees incurred by clients may vary.
 Past performance is not indicative of future results.